PugsMods/WoneWay/README.md

 Any bugs?
 Feel free to open an issue in [the issue tracker](https://github.com/PugsMods/WoneWay/issues)

-Available for download at [curseforge](https://www.curseforge.com/minecraft/mc-mods/woneway)
+Available for download at [curseforge](https://www.curseforge.com/minecraft/mc-mods/woneway) Or per commit builds available at [https://www.pugzarecute.com/ci](https://www.pugzarecute.com/ci).
+Older builds can be found by contacting me

 # Datagen